gaia-adm/docker-haproxy/README.md

 Currently mgs and sts services supported.
 Two files must be updated, in order to add new service: **haproxy.tmpl** (the same way as you would update regular haproxy.cfg but also with what confd needs) and **haproxy.toml** (add skydns keys).
 Use mgs and sts configuration as the reference.

+## SSL termination
+HAProxy listen for both ports 80 and 443 to serve http and https traffic accordingly.
+Default certificate device.pem was issued for skydns.local domain.

+See haproxy.tmpl comments if you need to:
+- Close http traffic completely
+- Redirect flow starting as http to https

+In any SSL configuration /stats page is available on port 1936 with credentials admin/admin.

 ## TBD:
-- SSL termination
 - Potential improvements of haproxy.toml (mostly permissions)
-- HAProxy configuration tuning (haproxy.cfg)
+- HAProxy configuration (performance) tuning (haproxy.cfg)